CSStipendRankings: Frequent-Asked Questions

 We believe that asking people to do a PhD without providing financial supports (e.g., tuition waiver and stipend) is not moral.
 Therefore, we will add such label to any department if anyone can demonstrate such department does not guarantee financial support for at least a subset of their PhD students.
 This label will be kept until the department proves such support is guaranteed (i.e., via an official letter with department letterhead and signatures).

-We have received a lot of comments that the living cost calculated by the MIT Living Cost Calculator does not really reflect the real living cost in multiple areas.
-We are considering alternative metrics and data sources.
-If you are aware of something we can use, please feel free to submit issues or pull requests on GitHub.
-We are also aware that while the MIT Living Wage Calculator is useful for comparing costs of living across the country, it has its limitations.
+We use the EPI Family Budget Calculator (1 adult, 0 children, denoted 1p0c) as the primary source for living cost data.
+EPI values include a comprehensive set of cost components: housing, food, transportation, healthcare, other necessities, and taxes.
+The EPI calculator provides more complete cost-of-living estimates at the county level compared to other calculators.
+If you are aware of other data sources we should consider, please feel free to submit issues or pull requests on GitHub.
+We are aware that while the EPI Family Budget Calculator is useful for comparing costs of living across the country, it has its limitations.
 There are two issues flagged by our users:

 • Data is often unavailable for the precise district in which the university is located.
 In such cases, we use data for the county or wider metro area.
 This often makes places look more affordable than they actually are.
 For instance, UC San Diego is located in La Jolla, one of the most expensive districts in the US, but we resort to using figures for the wider San Diego county.
 Same goes for Westwood (UCLA) vs. LA County, Princeton vs. Mercer County, etc.

-• The Calculator states that the estimates are what is required "to cover the costs of their family's basic needs where they live".
-However, how much one needs to sustain onself is subjective, and users have reported that they can live on much less.
+• The calculator states that the estimates are what is required "to attain a modest yet adequate standard of living" in a given community.
+However, how much one needs to sustain oneself is subjective, and users have reported that they can live on much less.

 Why is health insurance included in fees?